-An open house was held to get feedback on issues and provide direction to the plan.
-Over 150 people attended on August 23rd at Duluth City Hall from 4:30 to 7:30 PM.
+An open house was held in 2018 to get feedback on issues and provide direction to the plan.
 Having already collected feedback from stakeholders and City Council members during previous meetings, the Open House provided an opportunity for the public-at-large to participate in interactive planning activities.
 A number of communication tools and activities were designed to ensure that meaningful community input would form the backbone of this plan.
+Another Public Open House was performed in 2023.
+In this Open House, community members where encouraged to identify areas in town to celebrate and those in need of attention.
 The results are summarized on the following pages.